bugladen/NadekoBot/docs/guides/Linux Guide.md

 `sudo pm2 stop Nadeko` will stop Nadeko properly and ensure it is shut down. `sudo pm2 restart Nadeko` will restart Nadeko properly as well, shutting it down first and promptly restarting.

-This is the reccomended way to keep Nadeko running smoothly.
+This is the recommended way to keep Nadeko running smoothly.

 #### Part VII - Running Nadeko on tmux [if you wish not to use pm2]